 Freecall: 1800 880 052

 Fax: 02 8412 7199

 As a member of the Western Australian community you have a number of rights and obligations in relation to police.
 The link below provides you with information regarding:

-WA Police aim to provide a quality customer focused service to the WA community and this is guided by our Customer Service Charter.
+The WA Police Force aim to provide a quality customer focused service to the WA community and this is guided by our Customer Service Charter.

-WA Police strongly encourages people with disability who are victims of crime to report incidences where the victim believes a criminal offence has been committed against them.
+The WA Police Force strongly encourages people with disability who are victims of crime to report incidences where the victim believes a criminal offence has been committed against them.

-WA Police ensures that information about police functions and services is available in alternative formats upon request.
+The WA Police Force ensures that information about police functions and services is available in alternative formats upon request.

 2 Adelaide Terrace, Perth 6004